David Housman

 David E. Housman is an American geneticist.
 He is the Virginia and D.K.
-Ludwig Professor for Cancer Research in the Koch Institute for Integrative Cancer Research at Massachusetts Institute of Technology.
+Ludwig Professor for Cancer Research in the Koch Institute for Integrative Cancer Research at the Massachusetts Institute of Technology.
 He is known for his contribution to the discovery of the HTT gene that causes Huntington's disease.

 Early life

 David Housman was born on July 30, 1946.
 As a child he was a control in the original Salk polio vaccine trials in New York, an early experience that left him interested in how clinical trials could be more efficiently conducted.

 Academic career

 Housman received his BA in 1966 and MA in 1971 from Brandeis University.
 As one of the first postdocs in the lab of Harvey Lodish at MIT, Housman showed that all mammalian proteins begin with a methionine residue transferred from a specific met-initiator tRNA.
 Between 1973 and 1975 he taught at the University of Toronto and was on the staff of the Ontario Cancer Institute.
 He joined the MIT faculty in 1975.
 In his lab at MIT, he mentored Jim Gusella and Daniel Haber.

 Housman has co-founded five biotech companies: Integrated Genetics (now part of Genzyme), Somatix Therapy Corp, Viariagenics, Kenna Technologies, and Audacity Therapeutics.